 It always feels too early start seeds.
 There’s still snow on the ground, temperatures are brisk, and then it’s time to plant seeds…doesn’t seem quite right, but it is indeed time.

 I started my indoor transplant seeds this past weekend, and now I am anticipating the coming spring.
 Before too long the trees will bloom, the ground will thaw, and the garden will begin to grow.

 I felt lost the first time I started seeds indoors.
 What do I start?
 When to plant them?
 How do I take proper care of them?
 What do I start them in?
 I had so many questions, and I honestly felt even more overwhelmed after searching the internet for answers.

-My goal for this journal entry is to leave you with information that removes some of that feeling of overwhelm and supplies you with the basic information you need to start seeds indoors.
-So let’s get to planting!
+My goal for this post is to leave you with information that removes some of that feeling of overwhelm and supplies you with the basic information you need to start seeds indoors.
+Here’s everything you’ll need to start little seedlings indoors in preparation for spring planting.
+I’ve even given some extra tips and tricks too!
+So, let’s get to planting!

 Before You Start

 Research is vital to a successful garden.
 The whole process is based on the specific Hardiness Zone you live in.
 Find your zone here.
 Now you can base the rest of your garden planning off that information.

 Why Start Seeds Indoors

 There are a few main reasons that I prefer starting seeds indoors.